 Dr Francesc Coll

 Francesc is a computational biologist with expertise in bacterial genomics and clinical microbiology.
-He joined the London School in July 2016 as a Postdoctoral Fellow in Prof. Sharon Peacock's group funded by a Sir Henry Wellcome Postdoctoral Fellowship.
+He joined the London School in July 2016 as a Postdoctoral Fellow in Prof. Sharon Peacock's lab funded by a Sir Henry Wellcome Postdoctoral Fellowship.
 He is currently working in the application of genome-wide association studies (GWAS) in bacteria to identify the genes that make bacteria resistant to antibiotics and able to cause infections.
-Since he joined Sharon’s group in 2014 at the University of Cambridge (2014 to 2016) where he worked on the epidemiology of Methicillin-Resistant Staphylococcus aureus and Vancomycin-resistance Enterococcus faecium, two major nosocomial pathogens.
+Since he joined Sharon’s group in 2014 at the University of Cambridge, he has worked in the genomic epidemiology of Methicillin-Resistant Staphylococcus aureus and Vancomycin-resistance Enterococcus faecium, two major nosocomial pathogens.
 In October 2014, he completed his Ph.D. at the School under the supervision of Prof. Taane Clark, which focused on strain genotyping and drug resistance in Mycobacterium tuberculosis using whole genome sequencing.
 He obtained his degree in Biotechnology from the Polytechnic University of Valencia in 2010, Spain, followed by an MSc in Bioinformatics in Cranfield University, UK.

 Francesc has taught in multiple short courses on bioinformatics and microbial genomics including:

 - Kenya-United Kingdom Staphylococcus aureus training collaboration (KUK-SATC) workshop in Nairobi, Kenya (February 2017)

 - Genomic Epidemiology of Infectious Diseases (GEID 2016), Bangkok, Thailand (March 2016)